the-mvm/the-mvm.github.io/README.md

 ### Markdown

-As always, Jekyll offers support for GitHub Flavored Markdown, which allows you to format your posts using the [Markdown syntax](https://guides.github.com/features/mastering-markdown/).
-Examples of these text formatting features can be seen below.
-You can find this post in the `_posts` directory as well as the `README.md` file.
+Jekyll offers support for GitHub Flavored Markdown, which allows you to format your posts using the [Markdown syntax](https://guides.github.com/features/mastering-markdown/).

 ## Everything Else